BAMUM Beaded Lie-Detector Calabash (Bahdab Village, Mantoum — Trial-by-Ordeal Judicial Instrument)

 2. Ritual Function and the Lie Detector

-This beautiful object hides a terrifying function: it was the chiefdom's ultimate judicial instrument, a supernatural lie detector.
+This object is associated with a judicial function, traditionally described as a supernatural lie detector.
 Hornek's verbatim mechanism: when severe crime (theft, arson, rape, or "simply violating the rules of harmonious coexistence") occurred, the village chief had the duty to convict the guilty.
-Suspects were ordered to drink palm wine or "dolo" (a pre-fermented drink permitted for Muslims) — or ingest powdered narcotic herbs — from this exact vessel, in the presence of the chief and advising notables.
+Suspects were ordered to drink palm wine or "dolo" (a pre-fermented drink permitted for Muslims) — or ingest powdered narcotic herbs — from this vessel, in the presence of the chief and advising notables.
 Hornek's trial-by-ordeal verdict mechanism: if a guilty person drinks, "his belly, and eventually his whole body, will visibly be bloated soon after.
 If he still does not confess to his crime, he will die in agony.
 Innocent people, who also drank from the pot or took the herbal powder, will not be harmed at all."
-This trial-by-ordeal was accepted without question as flawless, divine justice, particularly in isolated groups with strong animistic beliefs.
+This trial-by-ordeal was accepted as divine justice, particularly in isolated groups with strong animistic beliefs.

 Hornek personally witnessed this tradition at the end of 2012 in northern Cameroon (Canton of Transfaro) — a large-scale traditional judgment for a major theft.
 The medium varies today (clay pots, wooden vessels), but the substance is typically narcotic and partly hallucinogenic.

-3. Patina, Material Weathering, and Age Verification
+3. Patina, Material Weathering, and Wear

 Summary